MonnierThomas/mnist_classification/README.md

 Create a new folder *train* with the training sets of images and labels and another one *test* with the test sets of images and labels.

 Now you are able to use the training and test sets of MNIST images.
 You can modify them and print them with libraries such as matplotlib.
 However, we prefer using directly the method mnist from keras.datasets which can be installed by downloading the right versions of TensorFlow and keras.
-Hence, is is mandatory to download the MNIST datasets.
+Hence, is is not mandatory to download the MNIST datasets.

 [2] : http://yann.lecun.com/exdb/mnist/